omarenoc/Nsh/README.md

 - Connections.

-During the development of this project I used the Retrofit and Moshi libraries to get the data internet.
+During the development of this project I used the Retrofit and Moshi libraries to get data from internet.

 This project uses MVVM architectural pattern with dataBinding and LiveData.